 When I first played The Legend of Zelda for the original NES, I got lost.
 A lot.
 And the original Death Mountain?
 It would take a frickin’ miracle for me to navigate that maze of hellish rooms filled with deadly monsters from memory.
-And so, I discovered my innate ability to create graph paper maps to guide myself, which would later help while playing D&D and Neutopia on the Virtual Console.
-It turns out that I have a cartography fetish, among others.
+And so, I discovered my innate ability to create graph paper maps to guide myself, which would later help while playing D&D, and also Neutopia on the Virtual Console.
+It turns out that I have a cartography fetish (among others).

 The game is thematically just like the original Legend of Zelda.
 You are the hero.
 You find the eight underground dungeons sequentially, acquire the magical weapon, defeat the boss, acquire the magical artifact, then defeat the evil asshat who started the whole thing in the beginning.
 The eight dungeons are spread out across four planes—normal, subterranean, watery island, and cloud—with two dungeons per plane.
-The planes, eight by eight grids of scenery, become increasing more complex to navigate, making it increasingly easier to get lost .
-So you grab your graph paper and make a map.
+The planes, eight by eight grids of scenery, become increasingly more complex to navigate, making it increasingly easier to get lost.
+So, you grab your graph paper and make a map.

 This is my map.